 Achieving these reduction goals requires that we use clean energy sources, abandon the use of fossil fuels, and make healthy choices for ourselves and the planet.
 As part of that effort, emission reduction measures are integrated into departmental standard operating procedures and are an important consideration for our facilities planning.

 San Francisco is leading the way in municipal green building.
 San Francisco was one of the first cities in the world to require LEED certification for our buildings, dating back to 1999.
-LEED, or Leadership in Energy & Environmental Design, is a green building certification program developed by the U.S. Green Building Council that provides

-The City's real estate portfolio includes 50 certified projects (7 million square feet of property) that meet LEED's® sustainability standards for energy efficiency, green design, and resource conservation. independent verification of a building's green features and promotes the design, construction, and maintenance of resource-efficient buildings.
+LEED, or Leadership in Energy & Environmental Design, is a green building certification program developed by the U.S. Green Building Council that provides independent verification of a building's green features and promotes the design, construction, and maintenance of resource-efficient buildings.
 In 2016 the Mayor and Board President jointly introduced legislation to update the San Francisco Environment Code with new green building standards for all new municipal construction projects.
 The proposed legislation will bring municipal building into compliance with state law and alignment with the requirements of LEED version 4.
 This legislation will help reduce greenhouse gas emissions while providing healthy, productive places for City staff and members of the public.